-- We screen patients, families and visitors with a temperature check and brief health assessment upon arrival.
+- We screen patients, families and visitors with a brief health assessment upon arrival.

 - Only those who meet the health screening requirements are allowed to enter our facilities.
 Patients presenting with symptoms of COVID-19 will be isolated upon entry.

 - There are special processes in place for patients who are being admitted for inpatient or surgical care or those who are experiencing COVID-19 symptoms.

 - Yes, everyone must wear a face mask at all times.
 For guidance on what masks to wear, we recommend following the CDC guidelines.

 - If you don't have a mask, one will be provided for you at check-in.

 - Wearing a mask protects you and others.

 - Limiting the number of people in reception areas.

 - Staggering appointment times to space out visitors.

 - Observing appropriate distancing when possible with staff interactions between you and your family.

-- All patients are tested for COVID-19 upon hospital admission using rapid testing.
+- All patients are tested for COVID-19 upon hospital admission.